j5oh/synackAPI/README.md

 ## getHydra(codename)
 This method takes a codename and returns a json of all hydra reported in that target's `Hydra` tab.

+## getRoes(slug):
+This method takes a target slug and returns any additional rules of engagement as a list.

 ## pollMissions()
 This method polls the API for available missions and returns a json to send to `claimMission(missionJson)`